enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Trust requirements require login
 - [ ] Login flow completes successfully
 - [ ] System can be disabled and re-enabled
-- [ ] System can be revoked sucessfully
+- [ ] System can be revoked successfully

 # Key Feature Testing